 We work closely with Reedings Junior school, our main 'feeder' school, to ensure all pupils are familiar with their new setting.
 This includes sharing a site for events such as sports day, as well as hosting additional SEN transition events.
-This Inclusion Leads from both schools take part in regular update meetings, and all staff have joint CPD sessions throughout the course of the year.
+Mrs Jones (Inclusion Lead) has regular meetings with the SENCo at Reedings, and all staff have joint CPD sessions throughout the course of the year.

 At the end of each academic year teachers take part in internal transition meetings where information is shared to support the children.
-This includes handover meetings between the current teacher and new teacher and the Inclusion Lead for identified children;
+This includes handover meetings between the current teacher and new teacher and the Inclusion Lead for identified children.